Tips for Aquaculture: Understanding Water Quality

 In more typical conditions, personnel are able to observe and monitor feeding behaviours from the feed boat.
 However in these warmer conditions the fish don’t come up to the surface, making observation from the feed boat impossible.
 “The problem is the fish are hanging out at depth and we can’t observe their feeding from the surface,” continued Upton.
 Using a Deep Trekker vehicle, Upton and her team can conveniently and accurately observe underwater feeding behaviours.
 “It allows us to better gauge the feed that we’ve rationed for the cages so that we are not underfeeding and allows us to get the fish up to size efficiently,” explained Upton.

-While it may not be immediately obvious, net health plays a significant role in water quality.
+While it may not be immediately obvious, net integrity plays a significant role in water quality.
 Clean nets prevent the growth of organisms such as algae and minimizes suspended solids such as silt or soil.
 Well-maintained nets keep fish safely enclosed within the nets, while keeping other fish and animals out - allowing teams to know exactly what is in their pens.
 With an ROV, operators can easily make net inspections a part of their daily routine.
 Consistent net inspections allow pilots to monitor the regular wear and tear on lines, nets and mooring, as well as holes from potential pest incursions.
 By conducting regular inspections, fish farmers can reduce the risk of escapes.

 Uptonshared, “We typically use Deep Trekker ROVs to check out net pens for holes, so we’re checking the physical net structure.
 This is part of our due diligence and maintenance program but it’s also a requirement for the certification that we hold.
 We also monitor anchors and make sure that everything is still in check.”